-On top of its strategic position as a port city with access to high seas, Chabahar has remarkable natural places and tourist attractions.
+Chabahar, an Iranian port city known for its strategic position and access to high seas, has also remarkable natural places and tourist attractions.

 Tis Port, which dates back 2,500 years, is known as Tiz Port in the books on Alexander the Great’s conquests.
 Tis used to be a busy commercial port which was destroyed during the Mongol invasion of Iran.
 Ancient sites such as castles and graves in Tis Port are indicative of its age-old civilization.